Pious fraud

-Pious fraud (Latin: pia fraus) is used to describe fraud in religion or medicine.
-A pious fraud can be counterfeiting a miracle or falsely attributing a sacred text to a biblical figure due to the belief that the "end justifies the means", in this case the end of increasing faith by whatever means available.
+Pious fraud (Latin: pia fraus, Italian: santo inganno) or pious deception, is used to describe fraud in religion or medicine.
+A pious fraud can be counterfeiting a miracle or falsely attributing a sacred text to a biblical figure and promoting holy relics, due to the belief that the "end justifies the means", in this case the end goal of increasing faith by whatever means available.

 Use of the phrase

+The expression may originate from Ovid's Metamorphoses, which tells the story of a Cretan who desperately wanted a son, and announced that if a daughter were born, she would be killed.
+After a girl was indeed born, a goddess advised the mother to pass her off as a boy, which was simple as the father had already chosen Iphis, a gender-neutral name used in antiquity.